revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-- Stack and Queue work on the principal of First in Last Out and First in First out.
-The best use case of Queue is in the messaging services, where we implement the messaging container, which allows one message to get input and another message get output from the queue.
+- Stack and Queue work on the principle of First in Last Out and First in First out.
+The best use case of Queue is in the messaging services, where we implement the messaging container, which allows one message to get input and another message to get output from the queue.
-- The queue has the ability to also act as a buffer to store the elements for the temporary time.
+- The queue has the ability to also act as a buffer to store the elements for a temporary time.
-- Whereas Stack best use is to perform prefix, postfix and infix operation in the Tree.
+- Whereas Stack’s best use is to perform prefix, postfix, and infix operations in the Tree.

 </blockquote>
 </details>

 ---

-30. What is collision problem ?
+30. What is a collision problem ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The collision problem is, whenever the hash function returns the same index position for the different key, then a collision occurs.
+The collision problem is, whenever the hash function returns the same index position for a different key, then a collision occurs.
 The collision detection technique is also called collision detection.

 </blockquote>
 </details>

 ---

-31. Can i add a null element to HashSet and TreeSet?
+31. Can I add a null element to HashSet and TreeSet?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)